Network Security: Definition and Meaning

 Here’s why protecting networks matter so much:

-Many industries have rules requiring organizations to secure data and networks properly.
-Network security helps businesses meet these rules, avoiding fines and legal issues while ensuring customers’ trust.
+Many industries have regulations requiring organizations to secure their data and networks appropriately.
+Network security can assist organizations in their compliance, avoiding penalties and litigation while maintaining clients’ trust.

 In short, network security isn’t just about technology — it’s about protecting the way we live, work, and interact online.
 Without it, the risks of losing data, money, and privacy increase dramatically.